Bernard-A/IoTRoam-Tutorial/End-Device.md

 In any case, If you want to go back to the [Architecture page]

+In any case, If you want to go back to the [Readme Page]

 ## Footnotes
 <a name="myfootnote1">1</a>: The example to install screen is for Fedora.
 You install ‘screen’ if you don’t have according to your Linux distro requirements